aRod209/pytorch-for-deep-learning/README.md

 ### Lecture Notebook:

 Going over a PyTorch end-to-end workflow.
-We start by preparing and loading data, then we build a linear model and we train the data on theh linear model.
-While training thhe data we plot the curves of the training loss and testing loss.
+We start by preparing and loading data, then we build a linear model and we train the data on the linear model.
+While training the data we plot the curves of the training loss and testing loss.
 We then go over saving and loading the training model.

 ### Exercise Notebook: